 All Festival activities are suitable for young people and many are of educational value for K-12.
 The following activities may be of particular interest to families.
 Youth under 12 years of age are admitted free to all Classroom presentations and Keynote presentations when accompanied by a paying adult.
 Registration is required.
 Children must be accompanied by an adult at all times.

 An outstanding array of eagles, hawks, falcons and owls.
 The Raptor Project leads the way in outstanding, top quality, professional wildlife education with Jonathan Wood, president and founder of "The Raptor Project".
-Learn more....
+Learn more...

-The BNA along with the Space Coast Chapter of the Audubon Society and the Young Birders of Brevard will have the 2nd Annual Family Scavenger Hunt.
+The BNA along with the Space Coast Chapter of the Audubon Society and the Young Birders of Brevard will have the 3rd Annual Family Scavenger Hunt.
 Space is limited, so don't wait.
 Learn more...

 The Oyster Restoration Project, in partnership with the Brevard Zoo and the University of Central Florida, is unique in that it is a powerful tool in restoring aquatic habitat and it provides an opportunity for everyone to participate in hands-on conservation effort.
 Oysters have great potential for restoring the health of the Indian River Lagoon.
-Learn more....
+Learn more...

-These businesses have donated merchandise or promotional materials to the 2015 Space Coast Birding & Wildlife Festival.
+These businesses have donated merchandise or promotional materials to the 2016 Space Coast Birding & Wildlife Festival.
 We thank them for their thoughtfulness and participation in this community event.

 Welcome everyone!
 The Exhibit Center, located in the Gymnatorium, is the site of important Festival traditions and activities in which we invite you to visit and participate.
-Here you will find the annual Bird Count List, Silent Auction and more than 75 excellent exhibitors: artists, crafters, wildlife & birding organizations, nature-specialty businesses, photography, optics from the most-recognized companies, nature tour companies and outdoor equipment.
+Here you will find the annual Bird Count List, Silent Auction and mmany excellent exhibitors: artists, crafters, wildlife & birding organizations, nature-specialty businesses, photography, optics from the most-recognized companies, nature tour companies and outdoor equipment.
 The Raptor Project will be on stage providing scheduled educational shows.

 Classroom presentations and field trips are arranged so that there is time to view beautiful art and craftwork, find out more about the area and birds spotted, and acquire a gift for someone, including yourself.
 Find out more about the area and where the birds will be seen.

 Exhibit Center hours are:

 Contact the Festival Office by phone: 321-268-5224, by fax: 321-268-0921 or by e-mail: firstname.lastname@example.org.
 Mailing address is P. O. Box 517, Titusville, FL 32781-0517.

 The office is staffed from 9:00am to 4:00pm Monday through Friday.
-Office functions will move to Brevard Community College - Titusville campus (1311 North US 1, Titusville, FL 32796) on Jan.
-20, 2015 to facilitate the set-up of the Exhibit Center.
+Office functions will move to Eastern Florida State College - Titusville campus (1311 North US 1, Titusville, FL 32796) on Jan.
+19, 2016 to facilitate the set-up of the Exhibit Center.
 Telephone numbers and email address remain the same for contact during the Festival.

 The Festival Registration Desk is located in the Lobby of the Gymnatorium and will be open each day to facilitate early Field Trips.